Saint Julian Press, Inc.

 into the many mansions of my heart,

-opening my heart to the mystery of its word and voice.
+opening my heart to the mystery of its

-On Friday afternoon our neighbor delivered to Joanne,
+On Friday our neighbor delivered to Joanne,

-And then yesterday Joanne brought home
+And then yesterday Joanne bought home

 even more flowers.